What you’ll need

 After the parts have been sanded, wipe them down again with mineral spirits to clean the dust off, be sure to get into all of the nooks and crannies with a rag dampened with the mineral spirits.
 You really want to make sure the part is very clean before proceeding.

-You should noticed the parts looking very good, with just a quick cleanup like this!
+You should notice the parts looking very good, with just a quick cleanup like this!

-After the parts have been cleaned up and wiped down, you should finish them with some sort of coating to protect against water stains..
-I’m using minwax polycrylic ULTRA fast drying spray polyurethane.
-Follow the instruction for whatever you choose.
+After the parts have been cleaned up and wiped down, you should finish them with some sort of coating to protect against water stains.
+I’m using Minwax Polycrylic ULTRA fast drying spray polyurethane.
+Follow the instructions for whatever you choose.